We-R22/pid_tuning/README.md

 Markup: ![picture alt]( "Compatibility")

 ## Installation
+Markup:
+1. In the terminal, move to the catkin workspace in which you have your robot description package.
+> cd ~/<workspace_name>/src
+2. Clone the github package repository
+> git clone
+3.
+4.
+5.
+6.

 ## Implementation
 You can find tutorials and more information of how you can implement this package for your robots here(link).